This article introduces the main XM SendSecure concepts and features from the user point of view.

 Search and filtering tools are available to help you find the SafeBoxes and their content.

-For more details, see Managing SafeBoxes in XM SendSecure Web Application.
+For more details, see Managing SafeBoxes in XM SendSecure Web or Mobile App.